 Recommendation

-It is recommended to complete the steps described in test script Add New Employee / Rehire (FJ0) for several employees.
+It is recommended to complete the process steps described in test script Add New Employee / Rehire (FJ0) for several employees.
 Having this done, you can consider different combinations for the scenarios referring to take action, requesting time off, and recording working time.

 Overview Table